 This means you can also enjoy benefits outside the airport by taking advantage of spectacular discounts across various hotel chains.
 You must access the IHG website through the Priority Pass Portal and enter your membership number.

 Many people don’t know that they can actually get easy car rentals through Priority Pass.
 Thanks to their partnership with Avis, you can enjoy the Avis Preferred Plus program at no additional costs.

 Through this program, members can benefit from high priority or car availability and a free additional driver.
-When we said there are a plethora of Priority Pass amenities, we weren’t kidding.
+When we said there are many Priority Pass amenities, we weren’t kidding.

 How to Sign Up for Priority Pass